andreiungureanu95/Basic-Breakout-game/README.md

 # Basic-Breakout-game

-This is a Breakout game written in JAVA using OOP principles
+This is a simple Breakout game
+  - JAVA
+  - OOP principles
+  - GUI interface.
+  - 2D Graphic

+Enjoy the code! :)